Tag Archives: children

 ©donnaesgro

-So often “reading comprehension” is placed in a separate box, apart from history, science, and especially, math.
-Some studies even suggest that we are born with genetic predispositions to being “left” or “right” brained, further categorizing our ability to grasp knowledge.
+So often “reading comprehension” is placed in a separate academic box, apart from social studies, science, and especially, mathematics.
 Does being adept at reading or good at math just come naturally?
+Studies on the theory of being left or right brained are now thought to be unscientific.

-Whatever the truth of this may be and debate on this theory continues, I believe that we are asking the wrong question.
-How we learn is not a black and white issue.
+Whatever the truth of genetic predispositions may be, I believe that we are asking the wrong question.
+How we learn is a complicated issue.

 One thing, however, is for certain.
 Reading well is critical to comprehension in all subjects, for every subject tells a story.